atreyasha/spp-explainability/docs/develop.md

 2. Manuscript notes

+    1. Text-related feedback

+        1.  make abstract more specific in terms of \"highly performant\"

+        2.  fix absolute terms such as \"automated reasoning\", or quote directly from paper

+        3.  re-consider reference to Transformers for dynamic sub-word level word-embeddings

+        4.  improve capitalization with braces in bibtex file

+    2. Concept-related feedback

+        1.  clarify meaning and concept of \"occlusion\" as leave-one-out perturbation analysis

+        2.  improve arbitrary vs. contrained oracle phrasing -\> perhaps black-box vs. white-box but more specific

+        3.  expound on trade-off between performance and explainability and process of mimic extraction

+        4.  add more information on what competitive performance means (eg. within few F_1 points)

+        5.  how to evaluate improved explainability -\> make hierarchy for local vs. global explainability -\> also explainability is only relevant if the oracle and mimic models both **perform competitively and have similar confusion matrix profiles** (both conditions must be satisfied)

+    3. Self-thoughts

         1.  semirings, abstract algebra and how they are used for finite-state machines in Forward and Viterbi algorithms -\> go deeper into this to get some background

         2. Chomsky hierarchy of languages -\> might be relevant especially relating to CFGs

-    3. FSA/WFSAs -\> input theoretical CS, mathematics background to
+        3. FSA/WFSAs -\> input theoretical CS, mathematics background
-        describe these
+            to describe these

-    4. ANN\'s historical literature -\> describe how ANNs approximate
+        4. ANN\'s historical literature -\> describe how ANNs
-        symbolic representations
+            approximate symbolic representations

         5.  extension/recommendations -\> transducer for seq2seq tasks

 Completed
 ---------

+**DONE** update proposal with comments from supervisors -\> update same information here

+**CLOSED:** *\[2020-11-17 Tue 14:52\]* **DEADLINE:** *\<2020-11-17
+Tue\>*

 **DONE** write proposal with key research questions -\> address points directly from step 3 document requirements -\> prepare